 WHAT ARE THE MOTIVATIONS BEHIND THE COMPANY I’M LOOKING TO PURCHASE FROM?

 Although this may be insignificant to some, the diamond business can be a brutal one, which is why this is such an important question.
 If you choose to buy mined, research the ethical and environmental factors your buying decision will contribute to.
 The same goes for lab grown diamonds.
-Not all companies have the same ethical standards, and you should be confident in your decision since your jewelry purchase will be cherished for a lifetime.
+Not all companies have the same ethical standards, and you should be confident in your decision since your diamond jewelry purchase will be cherished for a lifetime.

 *Diamond Nexus strives to provide valuable information, while being clear and honest about our products.
 The Nexus Diamond™ alternative is a patented lab created diamond simulant that, among all simulants, most closely imitates the look, weight and wear of a mined diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting out blog: blog.